-Last December my family and I spent a week in Cuba, in the Havana area.
-Seven days are clearly not enough to understand a country, especially one like Cuba that has a very complicated modern history that is still unfolding.
-However, because of the peculiarity of the political system, one of the few communist states remained somewhat intact after the fall of Berlin’s wall, I thought I would write down a few of my first impressions and some interesting tidbits I noticed during my stay on the island.
-It is also important to remember that I stayed in the richest and most connected part of Cuba (near the capital) and I personally can’t comment on more remote areas, even though I was told that there are big differences.
+Last December I spent with my family a week in Cuba, in the Havana area.
+Of course 7 days are not enough to understand a country, especially one like Cuba that has a very complicated modern history that is still unfolding.
+However, because of the peculiarity of the political system, one of the few Communist states remained somewhat intact after the fall of Berlin’s wall, I thought I would write down a few points outlining my first impressions and some interesting tidbits I noticed during my stay on the island.
+It is also important to remember that I stayed in the richest and most connected part of Cuba and I personally can’t comment on more remote areas, even though I was told there are big differences.

 My simple, short answer: I don’t know.

 However, I constantly see online many people—from friends on Facebook to strangers on Twitter, all with the best intentions—asking the West (more precisely, the EU and the US) to do more to ensure that a democratic process is followed in Turkey.